fandahao17/Raspberry-Pi-DMA-Tutorial/README.md

-##Pacing DMA accesses with *DREQ*
+## Pacing DMA accesses with *DREQ*

-## Final example: Monitoring GPIO level changes at the accuracy of microsecond
+## Final example: Monitoring GPIO changes at the us-level accuracy